-Petula Caesar is an author, poet, journalist, performer, producer, and recording artist, with over two decades of experience as a creator of literary and performance art.
+Petula Caesar possesses over two decades of experience as a writer and a creator of literary and performance art.
 At her core, she is a storyteller, and that talent drives all the other ways in which she presents herself as a creative.

-Petula got her start writing erotica when she was published in New York Times bestselling author Zane’s erotica anthology “Caramel Flava.”
 Petula served as publishing editor for Mic Life Magazine and editor-in-chief for Speakerbox Magazine, online publications covering the underground entertainment scene in the Baltimore Metropolitan area.
 Petula branched out into freelance writing and editing, and she has worked on numerous manuscripts for authors.
 She has been a contributing writer for Baltimore’s former alternative weekly City Paper, The Afro-American Newspapers (Baltimore and DC Editions), and Baltimore Magazine.
 She has also worked as an editorial assistant at a Simon and Schuster publishing imprint.
-Petula has performed poetry and storytelling with her band “Luvstruck” to audiences in Baltimore and up and down the East Coast.
 She can often be found performing or speaking at various signature Baltimore events like Stoop Storytelling, Charm City Kitty Club, Artscape, Poetry Out Loud, or The Baltimore Book Festival.
 Or you can find her teaching other artists about harnessing their passions at Arts Lab.
 Petula loves the behind-the-scenes part of live production work just as much as being in front of audiences, and she has also branched out into event direction and production, event curation, arts administration, and artist booking.
 She has curated, directed, and produced shows at most major venues in Baltimore from Creative Alliance to The Motor House, and has worked with numerous Baltimore-based performers like The 5th L, Navasha Daya, Eze Jackson, Joyce Scott, Jonathan Gilmore, and others.
-Some may remember her from the popular "Bmore Hip Hop Karaoke" monthly event.
-These days you can find her speaking at various events about her book, "She's Such A Bright Girl: An American Story" - a memoir that won an honorable mention at the North Street Books Prize for creative non-fiction.
-Click here to read their review of her work.
-She also continues to publish erotica under various pseudonyms.
+You can also find her speaking at various events about her book, "She's Such A Bright Girl: An American Story" - a memoir that won an honorable mention at the North Street Books Prize for creative non-fiction on the subject of colorism.